Stadhuis (City Hall) Coolsingel at Stadhuisstraat Rotterdam, Zuid-Holland, Netherlands LL: N 51.92285, E 4.47964

 Richard de Waardt E: richarddewaardt/@/hotmail DOTcom - and - Geert Bierling E: gbierling /@/ caiway DOTnl

 Taylor carillon (which was the largest installed in the Netherlands in the 1920s) was stolen in 1943.
+Last renovation added 2 trebles.
 For the previous instrument, see ROTTERDAM - B under 'Former carillons' below.

-Traditional carillon of 63 bells Pitch of heaviest bell is G in the bass octave Transposition is unknown Keyboard range: ---- / ---- The arrangement of tones and semitones is unknown.
-The instrument was enlarged in unknown year with bells made by an unknown maker Prior history: In 1976, the instrument was enlarged to 61 bells by Petit & Fritsen (49 bells were added in and/or remain from that work.)
+Traditional carillon of 63 bells Pitch of heaviest bell is G in the bass octave Transposition is unknown Keyboard range: ---- / ---- There are two missing bass semitones The instrument was enlarged in 1996 with bells made by Petit & Fritsen Prior history: In 1976, the instrument was enlarged to 61 bells by Petit & Fritsen (49 bells were added in and/or remain from that work.)
 In 1948, the instrument was begun with 49 bells by Petit & Fritsen (12 bells remain from that work.)
 In 1921, a complete instrument of 49 bells was installed by Taylor (0 bells remain from that work.)
-Auxiliary mechanisms: HQ6 Tower details not available Year of latest technical information source is 2008
+Auxiliary mechanisms: HQ6 Tower details not available Year of latest technical information source is 1997

 Explanations of page format and keyboard range are available.